-An image from the original manuscript of Madison's notes in the Library of Congress, from which these printed passages were taken, appears below.
+An image from the original manuscript of Madison's notes in the Library of Congress, from which these printed passages was taken, appears below.
+128 tion of the brief of impeachments of officers of the U.S." by which the jumidiction of the superior Court was extended to seech occes.